 Requirements and Procedures for Becoming a Dual Credit Instructor

-Please submit the following documents to the Dual Credit Program:
+Please submit the following documents to Dual Credit:

-After your credentials are received, the Dual Credit Program staff will forward them to the respective department head for review.
+After your credentials are received, Dual Credit staff will forward them to the respective department head for review.